PJET Plans For 2022 Revenue Serving 500 Million University Students Worldwide

 PJET's Student Housing App design includes an artificial intelligence engine intended to integrate a network of businesses addressing the student living ecosystem.

-PJET is majority owned by ACI Conglomerated which also controls North American Cannabis Holdings, Inc. (OTC Pink: USMJ) and Puration, Inc. (OTC Pink: PURA).
+PJET is majority owned by ACI Conglomerated which also controls North American Cannabis Holdings, Inc. (USOTC: USMJ) and Puration, Inc. (USOTC: PURA).

 Company Website – www.pjet-info.com